Government of Abia State

-The government of Abia State is the supreme governing authority of Abia State and its local governments.
+The government of Abia State is the supreme governing authority of Abia State and its local governments, in the Southeastern region of Nigeria.
 It consists of the executive headed by the governor, the legislative and the judiciary.

 The Executive

 The Executive is an arm of the Abia State Government that oversees the daily administration of the state and the implementation of bills.
 The Executive is headed by the Governor of Abia State – who is allowed to appoint special advisers through the Legislative – followed by the Deputy Governor.
 The other offices which make up the executives are the office of the Secretary to the state government and twenty-three Commissioners.